Cowan Museum of History & Science

 The Cowan Museum has different types of collections:

-• Permanent - Objects which are preserved and curated (e.g., historical artifacts, geological specimens, books & manuscripts).
-These objects are formally accessioned into the collection and may be accessed to the public through exhibition, loan, education programs, or by appointment.
+• Permanent - Objects which are preserved and curated, such as historical artifacts, geological specimens, books & manuscripts.
+These objects are formally accessioned into the collection.

 • Reference & Library - Books, magazines, and documents that both museum staff and the public may use for research.